creamakerspace/website/content/maker-advent.md

 <div class="is-size-3">

-We're kicking off the holiday season with a Maker Advent Calendar.
+In collaboration with [Wyldwood Creative](https://www.wyldwoodcreative.com/), we're kicking off the holiday season with a Maker Advent Calendar.

 Each day leading up to Christmas, we'll be reavealing a maker challenge.
 Complete the challenge, and post a photo of your creation using <b>#makeradvent</b> and tagging <b>@creamakerspace</b> for a chance to win our maker gift basket raffle.